wrg02/gcp-e2e-cicd/README.md

-# Google Cloud CI/CD End-to-End Demo
+# Google Cloud CI/CD End-to-End + Sonarqube Quality Gate Demo
-This repo demostrates Kubernetes development and deployment with Skaffold and Google Cloud devops tools Google Cloud Deploy, Cloud Build, and Artifact Registry.
-The example app is based on a simple Python Flask example app named "Population Stats" and uses Kustomize overlays for manifest generation.
+This repo demostrates Kubernetes development and deployment with Skaffold and Google Cloud devops tools Google Cloud Build, Cloud Deploy, and Artifact Registry.
+The example app is based a simple Hello World Python example app and uses Kustomize overlays for manifest generation.

 ## Create a repo
-TThis demo relies on you making git check-ins to simulate a developer workflow.
+This demo relies on you making git check-ins/pushes to simulate a development workflow.
 Fork this repo, or otherwise copy it into your own Github repo.

 ## Bootstrap Google Cloud demo
 Bootstrap scripts are in the `bootstrap` folder.